bytecodealliance/wasmtime/fuzz/README.md

 * `cranelift-fuzzgen`: Generate a Cranelift function and check that it returns the same results when compiled to the host and when using the Cranelift interpreter; only a subset of Cranelift IR is currently supported.
+* `cranelift-icache`: Generate a Cranelift function A, applies a small mutation to its source, yielding a function A', and checks that A compiled + incremental compilation generates the same machine code as if A' was compiled from scratch.
 * `differential`: Generate a Wasm module and check that Wasmtime returns the same results when run with two different configurations.
 * `differential_spec`: Generate a Wasm module and check that Wasmtime returns